AnthonyCampos1234/Onusphere/docs/truck-loading-integration.md

-# Truck Loading Helper - Frontend/Backend Integration
+# Load Plan Pro - Frontend/Backend Integration

-This document outlines the current state of the Truck Loading Helper tool and what backend components need to be implemented to make it fully functional.
+This document outlines the current state of the Load Plan Pro tool and what backend components need to be implemented to make it fully functional.

 ## Overview

-The Truck Loading Helper is a tool for managing customers and their orders for truck loading purposes.
+The Load Plan Pro is a tool for managing customers and their orders for truck loading purposes.
 The frontend is already built with React and TypeScript and uses an email-based workflow for adding new orders where users forward emails to orders@onusphere.com.

 ### Backend Components (Needed)